 - When I have made all the beta reader corrections, I set the manuscript aside for a day or two.

 - The last step is a final read-through, from start to finish.
-It’s amazing how many mistakes I find.
+It’s amazing how many more errors I find!
 Thankfully, I also discover better word choices and phrases which improve the readability of the book.

 The hard truth is this – it is almost impossible to catch every single spelling or grammatical error.
 The goal is to release my book with as few as possible, and then continue making corrections as they are brought to my attention.
 (Yes, I read my reviews, and I recommend every self-published author do the same.
 They often contain valuable feedback I would not learn any other way.)

 After the book is released, I purchase a copy and read the book again on my kindle.
-Inevitably, I find more errors, but this is a good thing because it gives me the opportunity for continuous improvement.
-Obviously, this works best for eBooks, rather than paper books!
+Inevitably, I find things which need to be changed.
+This is a good thing because it gives me the opportunity for continuous improvement (obviously, this works best for eBooks).

 I had to learn that I am not simply selling a book, but I am promoting my brand – ME!
 It’s my job to make sure the product is polished and ready for the public to enjoy.
 This is where the mind-set I mentioned earlier comes in.
 I want my readers to have the best experience possible every time they read one of my books.
 Even if they don’t happen to like the story for some reason, I should never knowingly sell them an inferior product.
 Another term for this is CUSTOMER SERVICE.